ringerc/otel-express-node-instrumentation-issue/README.md

 GET request to /test
 ```

-## Server output for GET request
+## Server output for GET request (start:separate)

+When the tracing support is loaded using `--require ./dist/tracing.js`, a trace
-A trace span is emitted by the `@opentelemetry/instrumentation-http` instrumentation,
+span is emitted by the `@opentelemetry/instrumentation-http` instrumentation,
 but *not* by the
 [`@opentelemetry/instrumentation-express`](https://github.com/open-telemetry/opentelemetry-js-contrib/tree/main/plugins/node/opentelemetry-instrumentation-express)
 instrumentation: